newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-local-requirements.md

 ---
 id: "check-local-requirements"
-name: "Get Your Mercantile License if Required"
+name: "Get Your Mercantile License If Your Town Requires It"
 callToActionLink: "${municipalityWebsite}"
 callToActionText: "Visit the ${municipality} Website"
 ---